highvolt-dev/tmo-monitor/README.md

     Specify a 4G band you expect the gateway to be connected to.
 Repeat the flag to allow multiple acceptable bands.
 Case-sensitive.

 **5G Band Checking:** `-5 --5g-band`
-    Specify a 5G band you expect the gateway to be connected to.
+    Defaults to n41 - Specify a 5G band you expect the gateway to be connected to.
 Repeat the flag to allow multiple acceptable bands.
 Case-sensitive.

 ## Known Issues
 Windows OS ping implementation is not supported.